brownplt/pyret-lang/src/arr/trove/desugaring-design-decisions.md

 Should sugars expand from the outside-in (OI), or from the inside-out (IO)?
 We chose IO, primarily because it makes desugaring rules behave similarly to pattern-matching functions.
 In OI, you cannot use "helper functions".
-For example if (A x) desugars to (B (C x)), then B will expand before C, and recieve (C x) as an argument, which is unintuitive if you think of sugars as functions over syntax.
+For example, in OI, if (A x) desugars to (B (C x)) then B will expand before C, and recieve (C x) as an argument rather than receiving the expansion of (C x) as an argument.

 ## Explicit subscripts